 Aerobic threshold

 Using repetition work of relatively high intensity with limited recovery can develop anaerobic endurance.
-Anaerobic thresholdThe anaerobic threshold, the point at which lactic acid starts to accumulates in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate.
-Speed enduranceSpeed endurance is used to develop the co-ordination of muscle contraction in the climate of endurance.
-Repetition methods are used with a high number of sets, low number of repetitions per set and intensity greater than 85% with distances covered from 60% to 120% of racing distance.
+Anaerobic thresholdThe anaerobic threshold, the point at which lactic acid starts to accumulate in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate.
+Speed enduranceSpeed endurance is used to develop the coordination of muscle contraction in the climate of endurance.
+Repetition methods are used with a high number of sets, a low number of repetitions per set, and intensity greater than 85% with distances covered from 60% to 120% of the racing distance.
 Competition and time trials can be used in the development of speed endurance.
 Strength enduranceAll athletes need to develop a basic level of strength endurance.
-Examples of activities to develop strength endurance are - circuit training, weight training, hill running, harness running, Fartlek etc. Energy production is both time and intensity related.
-Running at a very high intensity, as in sprinting, means that an athlete can operate effectively for only a very short period of time.
-Running at a low intensity, as in gentle jogging, means that an athlete can sustain activity for a long period of time.
-Training introduces another variable, and the sprinter who uses sound training principles is able to run at a high intensity for longer periods of time.
-Similarly, the endurance athlete who uses sound training methods can sustain higher intensities during a set period of time.
-There is a relationship between the exercise intensity and the energy source.
+Examples of activities to build strength endurance are - circuit training, weight training, hill running, harness running, fartlek, etc. Energy production is both time and intensity-related.
+Running at a very high intensity, as in sprinting, means that an athlete can operate effectively for only a very short period.
+Running at a low intensity, as in gentle jogging, means that an athlete can sustain activity for a long period.
+The training introduces another variable, and the sprinter who uses sound training principles can run at a high intensity for longer periods.
+Similarly, the endurance athlete who uses sound training methods can sustain higher intensities during a set period.
+There is a relationship between exercise intensity and energy source.

 Energy PathwaysD.
 Matthews and E. Fox, in their book, "The Physiological Basis of Physical Education and Athletics", divides the running requirements of various sports into the following "energy pathways": ATP-PC and LA, LA-02, and 02.

 These energy pathways are restricted by time.
 In other words, once a certain time elapses that specific pathway is no longer used.
-There is some controversy about these limitations but the general consensus is:
+There is some controversy about these limitations, but the consensus is:

 The result of muscle contraction produces ADP which when coupled with PC (stored in the muscles) regenerates ATP.
-Actively contracting muscles obtain ATP from glucose stored in the blood stream and the breakdown of glycogen stored in the muscles.
-Exercise for longer periods of time requires the complete oxidation of carbohydrates or free fatty acids in the mitochondria.
+Actively contracting muscles obtain ATP from glucose stored in the bloodstream and the breakdown of glycogen stored in the muscles.
+Exercise for longer periods requires the complete oxidation of carbohydrates or free fatty acids in the mitochondria.
 The carbohydrate store will last approx. 90 minutes and the free fatty store will last several days.
-All three energy systems contribute at the start of exercise but the contribution depends upon the individual, the effort applied or on the rate at which energy is used.
-The Anaerobic (ATP-CP) Energy SystemAdenosine Triphosphate (ATP) stores in the muscle last for approximately 2 seconds and the resynthesis of ATP from Creatine/Phosphate (CP) will continue until CP stores are depleted, approximately 4 to 5 seconds.
+All three energy systems contribute at the start of exercise, but the contribution depends upon the individual, the effort applied, or the rate at which energy is used.
+The Anaerobic (ATP-CP) Energy SystemAdenosine Triphosphate (ATP) stores in the muscle last for approximately 2 seconds and the resynthesis of ATP from Creatine/Phosphate (CP) will continue until CP stores are depleted approximately 4 to 5 seconds.
 This gives us around 5 to 7 seconds of ATP production.
-To develop this energy system, sessions of 4 to 7 seconds of high intensity work at near peak velocity are required. e.g.
+To develop this energy system, sessions of 4 to 7 seconds of high-intensity work at near-peak velocity are required. e.g.

 The Anaerobic Lactate (Glycolytic) SystemOnce the CP stores are depleted the body resorts to stored glucose for ATP.
-The breakdown of glucose or glycogen in anaerobic conditions results in the production of lactate and hydrogen irons.
-The accumulation of hydrogen irons is the limiting factor causing fatigue in runs of 300m to 800m.
+The breakdown of glucose or glycogen in anaerobic conditions results in the production of lactate and hydrogen ions.
+The accumulation of hydrogen ions is the limiting factor causing fatigue in runs of 300m to 800m.
 Sessions to develop this energy system:

-The Aerobic Energy SystemThe aerobic energy system utilises proteins, fats and carbohydrate (glycogen) for resynthesising ATP.
+The Aerobic Energy SystemThe aerobic energy system utilises proteins, fats, and carbohydrates (glycogen) for resynthesising ATP.
 This energy system can be developed with various intensity (Tempo) runs.
 The types of Tempo runs are:

 Sessions to develop this energy system:

-Energy System recruitmentAlthough all energy systems basically turn on at the same time the recruitment of an alternative system occurs when the current energy system is almost depleted.
-The following table provides an approximation of the percentage contribution of the energy pathways in certain sports.
-(Fox et al 1993)
+Energy System recruitmentAlthough all energy systems turn on at the same time, the recruitment of an alternative system occurs when the current energy system is almost depleted.
+The following table provides an approximation of the percentage contribution of the energy pathways in individual sports.
+(Fox et al. 1993)